Sabrina Carpenter Drops New Song "Skin" Amid Olivia Rodrigo-Joshua Bassett Love Triangle Rumors - E! Online

 Fans believed "driver's license," a deeply melodramatic ballad about a breakup, was referring to Joshua when she sings, "Guess you didn't mean what you wrote in that song about me?"

-The song came shortly before Joshua released his track "Lie Lie Lie" which accused a past lover of "lyin' through your teeth" and "actin' all so innocent."
+The song came shortly before Joshua released his track "Lie Lie Lie," which accused a past lover of "lyin' through your teeth" and "actin' all so innocent."

 How does the "Skin" singer play into this?